Image

 Assessing and Managing Suicide Risk (AMSR) teaches best practices recommended by the nation's leading experts in the research and delivery of suicide care.

-We offer training based on the AMSR-Outpatient curriculum for behavioral health clinicians working in outpatient settings who conduct suicide risk assessments, primarily those with a master’s degree or above.
+We offer trainings and courses based on the AMSR-Outpatient curriculum for behavioral health clinicians working in outpatient settings who conduct suicide risk and nursing assessments, primarily those with a master’s degree or above.
+The training and course both provide clinical professionals vital information and practice to improve their suicide care practice.

-AMSR-Outpatient Training is a full-day facilitated workshop offered in-person or online for clinical professionals seeking to improve their suicide care practice.
+AMSR-Outpatient Training is a full-day facilitated workshop offered live in-person or online for clinical professionals seeking to improve their suicide care practice.

 Suicide and People Receiving Mental Health Care

-Assessing and Managing Suicide Risk fills that training gap by teaching the core competencies that meet suicide care standards established by national organizations including The Joint Commission, the National Action Alliance for Suicide Prevention, the Substance Abuse and Mental Health Services Administration, the Veterans Administration, and others.
+AMSR fills that training gap by teaching the core competencies that meet suicide care standards established by national organizations including The Joint Commission, the National Action Alliance for Suicide Prevention, the Substance Abuse and Mental Health Services Administration, the Veterans Administration, and others.

 AMSR-Outpatient Training